 And not just other guppies, but if you have other tank mates then sometimes they may also get aggressive and chase some of your guppies.
 So having a hiding place becomes a must in that case.

 3. A Cave Allows Your Guppies To Feel Comfortable While Breeding

-And like most other fish, guppies also breed and so having a hiding place in a tank such as a cave can become an important thing to consider especially considering the breeding of the guppies.
+And like most other fish, guppies also breed.
+So having a hiding place in a tank such as a cave becomes an essential thing to consider.

-A hiding place such as a cave will allow the guppies to hide from other competitors.
+A hiding place such as a cave will allow the guppies to hide from other tank mates.